Categorical imperative: Pure practical reason

-The capacity that underlies deciding what is moral is called pure practical reason, which is contrasted with: pure reason, which is the capacity to know without having been shown; and mere practical reason, which allows us to interact with the world in experience.
+The capacity that underlies deciding what is moral is called pure practical reason, which is contrasted with: pure reason, which is the capacity to know without having been shown; and mere practical reason, by which we determine ourselves to practical action within the phenomenal world.

 Hypothetical imperatives tell us which means best achieve our ends.
 They do not, however, tell us which ends we should choose.
 The typical dichotomy in choosing ends is between ends that are right (e.g., helping someone) and those that are good (e.g., enriching oneself).
-Kant considered the right superior to the good; to him, the latter was morally irrelevant.
+Kant considered the right prior to the good; to him, the latter was morally dependent on the former.
 In Kant's view, a person cannot decide whether conduct is right, or moral, through empirical means.
-Such judgments must be reached a priori, using pure practical reason.
+Such judgments must be reached a priori, using pure practical reason independently of the influence of felt motives, or inclinations.

-What action can be constituted as moral is universally reasoned by the categorical imperative, separate from observable experience.
-This distinction, that it is imperative that each action is not empirically reasoned by observable experience, has had wide social impact in the legal and political concepts of human rights and equality.
+What dictates which action can be genuinely considered moral are maxims willed to action from the categorical imperative, separate from observable experience.
+This distinction, that it is imperative that each action is not empirically determined by observable experience, has had wide social impact in the legal and political concepts of human rights and equality.

 Possibility

-People see themselves as belonging to both the world of understanding and the world of sense.
+Rational persons regard themselves as belonging to both the world of understanding and the world of sense.
 As a member of the world of understanding, a person's actions would always conform to the autonomy of the will.
 As a part of the world of sense, he would necessarily fall under the natural law of desires and inclinations.
 However, since the world of understanding contains the ground of the world of sense, and thus of its laws, his actions ought to conform to the autonomy of the will, and this categorical "ought" represents a synthetic proposition a priori.